PropelAuth/propelauth-django-rest-framework/README.md

 A Django Rest Framework library for managing authentication, backed by [PropelAuth](https://www.propelauth.com/?utm_campaign=github-drf).

-[PropelAuth](https://www.propelauth.com/?utm_campaign=github-drf) is a prebuilt, hosted authentication solution focused on a great developer experience.
+[PropelAuth](https://www.propelauth.com?ref=github) makes it easy to add authentication and authorization to your B2B/multi-tenant application.

+Your frontend gets a beautiful, safe, and customizable login screen.
+Your backend gets easy authorization with just a few lines of code.
+You get an easy-to-use dashboard to config and manage everything.

 ## Documentation

-- Full reference this library is [here](https://docs.propelauth.com/reference/backend-apis/drf/)
+- Full reference this library is [here](https://docs.propelauth.com/reference/backend-apis/django)
 - Getting started guides for PropelAuth are [here](https://docs.propelauth.com/)

 ## Questions?